dineshrajdhanapathyDD/kodekloud_DevOps_project/LEVEL 2/LINUX/13 Linux Firewalld Setup.md

 BigGr33n

-11. Click on Finish & Confirm to complete the task successfully
+**11. Click on Finish & Confirm to complete the task successfully**